FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 Certain events that occur during the turn may allow the player to steal Chaff cards, or sometimes points, from their opponents.
 These should be checked for during [Phase 3](/en/hanafuda/games/go-stop#phase-3).

 ### Stealing Chaff
-The player recives one Chaff card from each opponent for each of the following that occur:
+The player receives one Chaff card from each opponent for each of the following that occur:
+1. The player bombs the field in Phase 1 (see above).
-1. The player captures a triplet (stack of 3).
+2. The player captures a triplet (stack of 3).
+In some variants, a player capturing a triplet which was made by themselves receives two Chaff cards each instead of one (usually in 2-player games).
-1. There are only two cards left in the field, both of different months, and the player captures both of them during their turn.
+3. There are only two cards left in the field, both of different months, and the player captures both of them during their turn ('쓸' - *[sseul]*, lit. shortened form of 'clearing the table').
-1. There are two cards in the field of the same month and the player captures both of them - one with the card from their hand, and the other with the card taken from the draw pile.
+4. There are two cards in the field of the same month and the player captures both of them - one with the card from their hand, and the other with the card taken from the draw pile ('따닥' - *[ddadak]*, lit. snap).
-1. The player plays a card in Phase 1 that has no match, then captures it using the card they draw in Phase 2.
+5. The player plays a card in Phase 1 that has no match, then captures it using the card they draw in Phase 2 ('쪽' - *[jjok]*, lit. onomatopoeia of a light kiss).

 The opponents may choose which Chaff card to give.
 If they possess no regular Chaff cards, they must surrender a 2- or 3-Chaff card (such as [![Icon for month 11](/hanafuda/icons/monthicon_11.png =20x)Lightning](/en/hanafuda/suits/willow#lightning), the [![Icon for month 12](/hanafuda/icons/monthicon_12.png =20x)Yellow Paulownia](/en/hanafuda/suits/paulownia#yellow-bottom-chaff), or a joker).
 If they have no Chaff cards, they do not have to give anything.